-A study has recently been undertaken by Angus Council (a UK school district) throughout eight of its elementary schools to investigate the impact of using Clicker 7 to support writing.
+A study undertaken by Angus Council across eight of its primary schools investigated the impact of using Clicker to support writing.
 Clicker was used to support children across the ability spectrum, including those who usually had no additional support, and those who had significant levels of additional support.

 Some of the key findings include:

-- Students requiring significant or average support took over a third less time to complete their work when using Clicker 7, and with over four times less help from teachers / teaching assistants needed.
+- Pupils requiring significant or average support took over a third less time to complete their work when using Clicker, and with over four times less help from teachers / TAs needed.

-- Overall, students required help or prompting 6.5 times less when using Clicker 7 to support their writing, highlighting the significance of Clicker 7 in encouraging independent work.
+- Overall, pupils required help or prompting 6.5 times less when using Clicker to support their writing; highlighting the significance of Clicker in encouraging independent work.

 Feedback from both teachers and

 This study was overseen by Katrina Hands, an Assistive Technology Teacher for Angus Council.
 You can read her report in full here.

 Katrina has been working as an ASN teacher for 12 years and also has experience of teaching in all stages of